 The procedure is called Intradiscal Electro Thermal Therapy (IDET).

-- Minimally invasive transcutaneous Endoscpic approach: The area around the spinal disc is not traumatized by open surgery, surgery takes place through a needle: muscles, nerves and bones stay intact, no surgical scar along the spine.
+- Minimally invasive transcutaneous Endoscopic approach: The area around the spinal disc is not traumatized by open surgery, surgery takes place through a needle: muscles, nerves and bones stay intact, and no surgical scar along the spine.

 - Easy rehabilitation after IDET treatment: no sutures or scarring in the area around the spine.
 Patients can go back to work quickly with no postsurgical complications